imsdev/ims-java-jee-tm/README.md

 ## Featured Technologies

 * [IBM® WebSphere® Application Server](https://www.ibm.com/support/knowledgecenter/SSEQTP/mapfiles/product_welcome_was.html): An application server used to run Java™ virtual machine (JVM) user applications.
 * [Rational Application Developer®](https://www.ibm.com/support/knowledgecenter/SSRTLW/rad_family_page.html): A complete environment for Java, Java EE, web, web services, SOA, OSGi, Web 2.0, mobile, and portal designers and developers, including server development tools.
+Rational Application Developer is used to create J2C applications for each tutorial listed on this page.
 * Information about your IMS environment: In these tutorials, your application interacts with an IMS application program in IMS.
 You need to obtain information such as the host name and port number of IMS Connect and the name of the IMS data store where the transaction runs.
 Contact your IMS systems administrator for this information.
 Several tutorials may require you to perform additional setup work in IMS.